 2. Provide options

 Any workforce comprises a multitude of personality types and preferences.
 All employees have different clothes, different haircuts, different bikes or cars; they get home and eat different types of food and watch various shows on TV.
 Yet the majority of workforce benefits try to force employees to behave, act, and feel the same.
 Increasingly, employers are turning to highly personalizable wellness programs to address this need.
-Urban Sports Club, for example, has the dual benefit of being easy for the company to manage (provide all employees with a complimentary or partly-subsidized USC membership) and allowing the employee to decide whether they want to swim laps before work, pop to a kickboxing class at lunchtime, join the weekly volleyball team tournament, or try the occasional rock climbing or parkour session.
+Urban Sports Club, for example, has the dual benefit of being easy for the company to manage (provide all employees with a complimentary or partly-subsidized Urban Sports Club membership) and allowing the employee to decide whether they want to swim laps before work, pop to a kickboxing class at lunchtime, join the weekly volleyball team tournament, or try the occasional rock climbing or parkour session.

 3. Senior buy-in